 The international requirement basic requirements are as follows:

 - Travel outside of the United States

-- Program must be a minimum of 2 weeks (some 10 day programs accepted)
+- Program must be a minimum of 2 weeks (some 9-day SDSU Instructor-Led programs accepted)

 - Students must receive academic credit